mikerochip/mikerochip/README.md

 # Sup foolios 👋

-At work, I'm a co-founder and Principal Engineer at [Second Dinner](https://seconddinner.com/).\
+At work, I'm a co-founder and Principal Engineer at [Second Dinner](https://seconddinner.com/).
 I worked at Blizzard for a super long time before that.\
-At home, I'm a husband and autism dad of a baby girl and a baby sphynx.
+At home, I'm a husband and autism dad of a baby girl and a sphynx cat.

-### Tech
+### Tech Stuff

 * I built a C++/Lua game engine in the early iOS days that powers [Mecha Drop](https://apps.apple.com/us/app/mecha-drop/id415230800)
 * Currently build lots of platform tech at work, mostly C# in Unity and .NET Core on AWS Serverless